xaviervia/tessellation/packages/tessellation/README.md

 createApp(reducer, initialState, effects)
 ```

+See this example in the [example](example/src/index.js) folder.

-You can find a [more complete example in here](https://github.com/xaviervia/tessellation/blob/master/variations/with-library/src/index.js).
-That example is the [thesis app](https://xaviervia.github.io/tessellation/) implemented using this library.
+You can also find a [more complete app in here](https://github.com/xaviervia/tessellation/blob/master/variations/with-library/src/index.js).
+This other example is the [Tessellation thesis app](https://xaviervia.github.io/tessellation/) implemented using this library.

 ## API